M3353/MaccaPacca/README.md

 # MaccaPacca
- A simple runner game created with Lua
+  A simple infinite runner game demo about an alpaca